Great Depression in the United States

 Unemployment rate in the US 1910–60, with the years of the Great Depression (1929–39) highlighted; accurate data begins in 1939, represented by a blue line.

 The Depression caused major political changes in America.
-Three years into the depression, President Herbert Hoover, widely blamed for not doing enough to combat the crisis, lost the election of 1932 to Franklin Delano Roosevelt by a landslide.
-Roosevelt's economic recovery plan, the New Deal, instituted unprecedented programs for relief, recovery and reform, and caused a major alignment of politics with social liberalism and a retreat of laissez faire economics until the rise of neoliberalism in the late 20th century.
+Three years into the depression, President Herbert Hoover, widely blamed for not doing enough to combat the crisis, lost the election of 1932 to Franklin D. Roosevelt by a landslide.
+Roosevelt's economic recovery plan, the New Deal, instituted unprecedented programs for relief, recovery and reform, and caused a major alignment of politics with social liberalism and a retreat of laissez-faire economics until the rise of neoliberalism in the late 20th century.
 There were mass migrations of people from badly hit areas in the Great Plains (the Okies) and the South to places such as California and the cities of the North (the Great Migration).
 Racial tensions also increased during this time.